-The law office of Baggett McCall is a pioneer in asbestos litigation.
-We handled the first asbestos exposure case decided by the Louisiana Supreme Court, deemed the roadmap to asbestos litigation.
+The law office of Baggett McCall is a pioneer in asbestos claims litigation.
+We handled the first asbestos claims case decided by the Louisiana Supreme Court, which deemed the roadmap to asbestos litigation.
 That was in 1991, and we have been representing victims diagnosed with Mesothelioma, Lung Cancer, and Asbestosis ever since.

 Mother Poisoned by Laundering Husband’s Asbestos-Laden Clothing

 Baggett McCall represented the surviving family members of a woman who died of cancer after years of laundering her husband’s asbestos-tainted clothes and won an award of $7 Million.

 The woman died from Mesothelioma, a disease caused exclusively by exposure to asbestos, years after handling her husband’s work clothes.
 Her husband worked around asbestos at his job for Placid Oil Company.
 As part of his job at Placid Oil, he was required to crawl over equipment insulated with asbestos to change gaskets and remove insulation.
 This caused asbestos dust and fibers to accumulate on his clothing, which he wore home on a daily basis to be laundered by his wife.